fjansson/MorphoSnake/README.md

 * 'r' - rebuild the graph - restoring all manually deleted nodes and edges
 * click a node to select it as the root

+### License

+MorphoSnake is released under the GNU General Public License v3.0, see the file LICENSE for details.